Women's Health (cont.)

 - The mature woman - post menopause

 - Find a local Obstetrician-Gynecologist in your town

 The mature woman - post menopause

-Before the 20th century, the average woman didn't live long enough to worry about the quality of her life after age 50 or so.
-Now, with her increased life span, the average woman lives decades beyond menopause.
+Before the 20th century, the average woman didn't live long enough to worry about the quality of her life after cessation of menses.
+Now, most women live for several decades beyond menopause.

-The problems of a sedentary, isolated life style can be compounded by poor diet, smoking, and alcohol and drug abuse.
-Studies show that it is never too late to benefit from an improved diet, exercise, not smoking, not abusing drugs, and avoiding alcohol excess.
+The problems of a sedentary, isolated life style can be compounded by poor diet, smoking, and alcohol or drug abuse.
+Studies show that it is never too late to benefit from an improved diet, moderate exercise, cessation of cigarette smoking and drug usage, not abusing drugs, and decreasing alcohol consumption.

 Disease, rather than normal aging, usually accounts for loss of function in the mature woman.
 Nothing can be done about the passage of years, but a great deal can be done throughout a woman's life to prevent and treat the diseases that keep her from being in the best possible health.

 Medically reviewed by Wayne Blocker, MD; Board Certified Obstetrics and Gynecology